Is Pottery Microwave Safe

 - Place the glass of water and the pottery you want to test side by side inside the microwave.

 - Turn the microwave power to maximum/high.
-You can change the power by looking for power, settings, or menu button or knob.
+You can change the power by looking for the power, settings, or menu button or knob.

 - Microwave the two objects together for one minute.